Rita Ora: Personal life

 Ora considers herself spiritual but not religious.
 She speaks Albanian.
 Ora is a fan of English football club Manchester City.

-On 10 July 2015, Ora was named an Honorary Ambassador of Kosovo by then-president, Atifete Jahjaga, at the Embassy of Kosovo in London.
+On 10 July 2015, Ora was named an Honorary Ambassador of Kosovo by then-president Atifete Jahjaga at the Embassy of Kosovo in London.
 Ora, who was joined at the ceremony by her parents, and former British Prime Minister and his wife, Tony and Cherie Blair, said that she was "overwhelmed" by the honour.

 Ora dated Scottish DJ Calvin Harris from 2013 until June 2014.
 In 2016, Ora and American musician Andrew Watt started dating.
-They were together for two years until September 2018; they got back together in January 2019, but broke up again in October 2019.
-Since 2021, she has been in a relationship with New Zealand filmmaker Taika Waititi.
-They married in August 2022 and live in Los Angeles.
+They were together for two years until September 2018; they got back together in January 2019, but broke up again in October 2019.Since 2021, she has been in a relationship with New Zealand filmmaker Taika Waititi, who is of Māori and Jewish descent through his mother’s family.They married in August 2022 and live in Los Angeles.

 In November 2020, Ora broke the COVID-19 restrictions by having her birthday party at a West London restaurant during a period of national lockdown.
 Ora had recently returned from Egypt and was supposed to be isolating for 14 days, upon her return to London, as a result.
 According to the police, her security offered to pay the venue £5,000 to break guidelines and asked for CCTV cameras to be switched off.
 The restaurant's representative denied that such payment was made.
 Ora apologised for the breach and was fined £10,000.